MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/application-tab-templates-cif.md

 ## Overview

-Application tab template in the Channel Integration Framework app provide the type of applications you want to open when a session is started.
+Application tab templates in the Dynamics 365 Channel Integration Framework app provide the type of applications you want to open when a session is started.
 Each application type has a predefined set of parameters associated with it.

 The horizontal bar below the model-driven app navigation bar is called the application tab panel.
 Every customer session has at least one application tab that is not closable; it is called **Anchor Tab**.
-That is, when a session is started, by default, the system opens an application in application tab panel.
-In addition, there may be few other applications that system opens by default based on the configuration.
+That is, when a session is started, by default, the system opens an application in the application tab panel.
+In addition, the system might open a few other applications that system opens by default based on the configuration.

 ![Application tab panel](media/app-tab.png "Application tab panel")

-With application tab template, you can define the applications that are available for a session, and then associate the applications with a session.
+With the application tab templates, you can define the applications that are available for a session and then associate the applications with a session.

-For example, you can create the **Dashboard** application type and associate it with Chat and SMS session.
+For example, you can create the **Dashboard** application type and associate it with Chat and SMS sessions.
 Now, when an agent accepts the notification from  the Chat or SMS channel, a session is started and by default the **Customer summary** page loads.

 As an administrator, you can create multiple application tab templates.

-## Create a application tab template
+## Create an application tab template

 1. Sign in to the Channel Integration Framework app.